Armen Saghatelyan's laboratory

 We use multidisciplinary approaches including mini-endoscopic imaging in freely behaving mice, in vivo two-photon imaging of neuronal maturation and spine dynamic, time-lapse imaging of neuronal migration in the acute brain slice, electrophysiology, Ca2+ imaging, cell culture, CRISPR-Cas9, stereotaxic injection of viral vectors, electroporation, immunohistochemistry, western blotting, as well as behavioral assessment of odor behavior.

-Quebec City has more than 400 years of history, centuries-old architecture, fortifications, museums, several historic and ancestral sites.
-Old Québec is designated by UNESCO as a World Heritage treasure.
-Quebec City is also nearby of national park and falls park offering many outdoor activities.
+Ottawa is a multicultural city, sitting on Ottawa river, home to many national landmarks, has centuries-old architecture, fortifications, museums, several historic and ancestral sites.
+Ottawa is also nearby of national park offering many outdoor activities.

 A schematic drawing of the adult mouse forebrain and illustrations showing different types of cells in the subventricular zone (SVZ), rostral migratory stream (RMS), and olfactory bulb (OB).
 Adapted from Gengatharan et al., 2016.